DanielCondeTorres/Coarse-Grain-Tutorial/README.md

 ```

-We add the protein, the correct number of waters and the protein.itp file
+We add the protein, the correct number of waters and the protein.itp file to the topology file (system.top, because there are less things needed to add)

-you can also use this script provided:
+(To count the number of waters you can also use this script provided:)

 ```
 python number_of_waters.py -f complete_system.pdb